thekevinscott/thekevinscott/content/articles/2016/popular-use-cases-for-chatbots/index.md

 url: "/popular-use-cases-for-chatbots/"
 tags: ["chatbots", "use cases", "artificial intelligence"]
 title: "Popular Use Cases for Chatbots"
+summary: "Exploring ideal use cases are for bots, and when they can match or exceed equivalent app or web experiences."
 ---

 ![David Marcus talking about bots](marcus.jpeg)